Parametrized systems of generalized polynomial equations: first applications to fewnomials: Applications to fewnomials

-By assumption, $\mA$ has full row rank and $\ker \mA \cap \R^4_> \neq \emptyset$.
-Hence, $C = \ker \mA \cap \R^4_\ge$ is generated by two support-minimal non-negative vectors.
-We note that $C$ is an {\em s-cone} (or subspace cone), arising from a linear subspace and non-negativity conditions, cf.~\cite{MuellerRegensburger2016}.

-Further, we assume that the supports of the two generators overlap.
-Otherwise, there are $\ell=2$ classes (of column indices or monomials).
-As a consequence, $\dim P=0$ and $\dep=0$ (in the generic case) which implies the existence of exactly one solution.
+By our global assumption, $\mA$ has full row rank and $C = \ker \mA \cap \R^4_> \neq \emptyset$.
+Hence, $\overline C = \ker \mA \cap \R^4_\ge$ is generated by two support-minimal, non-negative vectors.
+Note that $\overline C$ is an {\em s-cone} (subspace cone), arising from a linear subspace and non-negativity conditions, cf.~\cite{MuellerRegensburger2016}.
+Further, the supports of the two generators overlap.
+(Otherwise, there are $\ell=2$ classes.
+Then, $\dim \setP=0$ and $\dep=0$, and there exists exactly one solution, by Corollary~\ref{cor:d0}.)